Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Results

-In Fig.~\ref{fig:params_vs_radius}, we show the ages and elemental abundances in the cores and outskirts of 8 massive, quiescent galaxies at $1.2\lesssim z\lesssim 2.2$, derived by fitting the spectra with \textsc{alf$\alpha$}.
+In Fig.~\ref{fig:params_vs_radius}, we show the ages and elemental abundances in the cores and outskirts of eight massive quiescent galaxies at $1.2\lesssim z\lesssim 2.2$, derived by fitting the spectra with \textsc{alf$\alpha$}.
 We show spatially resolved stellar population parameters as a function of de-projected radius from the centre of each galaxy.
 We report these values in Table~\ref{tab:fit_results}.
-To estimate the uncertainties on the median values (stars), we perform a simple Monte Carlo simulation, where we take the median of the data points perturbed around the errors 1000 times, and show the 16th and 84th percentiles of this distribution in Fig.~\ref{fig:params_vs_radius}.
+We show galaxy 128041 as a diamond, as the spectrum representing its core may also partially probe its outskirt regions.
+To estimate the uncertainties on the median values (stars), we performed a simple Monte Carlo simulation, where we took the median of the data points perturbed around the errors 1000 times, and we show the 16th and 84th percentiles of this distribution.

-Fig.~\ref{fig:params_vs_radius} indicates that massive, quiescent galaxies at $1.2 \lesssim z \lesssim 2.2$ from SUSPENSE tend to have negative age gradients, with galaxies having older cores compared to their outskirts, and positive [Mg/H] gradients, with galaxy cores being deficient in Mg compared to their outskirts.
-We also find positive [Mg/Fe] gradients, which may indicate that galaxy cores have longer SF timescales compared to galaxy outskirts (e.g., \citealt{Matteucci_1994, Maiolino_Mannucci_2019}).
+Fig.~\ref{fig:params_vs_radius} indicates that massive quiescent galaxies at $1.2 \lesssim z \lesssim 2.2$ from SUSPENSE tend to have negative age gradients, with galaxies having older cores compared to their outskirts.
+Some galaxies may also have positive [Mg/H] gradients, with galaxy cores possibly being deficient in Mg compared to their outskirts (see Section~\ref{sec:trends} and Fig.~\ref{fig:grads_vs_params} as well).
+We also find indications of positive [Mg/Fe] gradients, which may suggest that galaxy cores have longer SF timescales compared to galaxy outskirts (e.g. \citealt{Matteucci_1994, Maiolino_Mannucci_2019}, although note that the [Mg/H] and [Mg/Fe] gradients are overall consistent with being flat, within uncertainties).
 We discuss this further in Section~\ref{sec:quenching}.
 The individual SUSPENSE galaxies have diverse [Fe/H] gradients, although on average the [Fe/H] gradients are consistent with being flat, indicating that the cores and outskirts of these galaxies have similar metallicities.
-The fact that our fits prefer the galaxy cores to be older qualitatively agrees with the shallower H$\beta$ feature that we see in the inset panel in Fig.~\ref{fig:all_stacked_spectra}.
-Similarly, the fact that we observe galaxy cores to have less Mg qualitatively agrees with the shallower Mgb feature.
+The fact that our fits prefer the stellar populations at smaller $R_{\rm e, conv}$ to be older qualitatively agrees with the shallower H$\beta$ feature that we see in the inset panel in Fig.~\ref{fig:all_stacked_spectra}.
+Similarly, the fact that we may observe stellar populations at smaller $R_{\rm e, conv}$ to have less Mg qualitatively agrees with the shallower Mgb feature.
 Additionally, the contrasting differences in the core and outskirt spectra that we see in the Fe52 and Fe53 features could be contributing to our observed flat [Fe/H] gradient.
-We discuss the implications of these results for galaxy formation and assembly in Sections~\ref{sec:quenching} and \ref{sec:assembly}.
+We discuss the implications of these results for galaxy formation and assembly in Section~\ref{sec:discussion}.